earlvanze/Paragon-MLS-API-Interface/README.md

 You can try out a live demo of the program at <a href="https://api-project-32857849252.appspot.com/">
 <b>https://api-project-32857849252.appspot.com/</b></a>.
 Go to the Google Sheet and click File > Make a Copy if it doesn't ask you to copy automatically.
 Make your own copy of the Google spreadsheet linked above and copy your own Google Sheet's ID (derived from the URL https://docs.google.com/spreadsheets/d/{SPREADSHEET_ID}) to the Google Sheet ID box on the form.
+The only required fields are the Google Sheet ID in the field at the bottom, and the MLS number(s) pasted in the big text box.

 I've tested this with crmls, hudson, gamls, and triangle regions/system IDs I found on Twitter.
 Other *.paragonrels.com regions may or may not work out of the box.
 Change the System ID accordingly.